Syringe Service Program

 - Disposal services for used syringes and other drug supplies

-- Free naloxone kits and training
+- Free naloxone kits (reverses an opioid overdose)

 - Education on infection prevention, overdose, and related topics